Home / Products / Stata 18 / Meta-analysis for prevalence

 transform(invftukey, scale(1000)) esrefline insidemarker

-The above forest plots revealed substantive differences among the proportions of vegetarians, with higher prevalence of vegetarians in the Pacific Coastal, New England, and Mid-Atlantic regions compared with the rest of the U.S. regions.
+The above forest plots reveal substantive differences among the proportions of vegetarians, with higher prevalence of vegetarians in the Pacific Coastal, New England, and Mid-Atlantic regions compared with the rest of the U.S. regions.

 The meeting with the in-laws is around the corner.
 Luckily for you, backed with the above forest plot, you may advise your future mother-in-law to incorporate more vegetarian recipes on her menu for the aforementioned regions and color her impressed!